founder and lead designer

 “I remember my Father taking us out on drawing excursions where I learned the art of observation and aesthetics at a very early age in the hills of Southeastern Ohio.
 The outdoors played, and continues to play, an integral part in my floral designs and nature is where most of my inspiration is gathered.”

 Passiflora was born in 2011, when a friend asked Caroline to help out with flowers for a wedding.
 “It was the most natural thing I’ve ever done,” she says.
-“It combined my love of plants with my love of sculpture.
+“It combined my love of plants with my love of sculpture and visual art.
 It truly was the perfect marriage.”

 Caroline’s love for people equals her love for flowers.
 “Flowers are my passion, but bringing joy to my clients through flowers feeds my soul.”
 Passiflora’s team of designers adds a host of skills to the table, from large-scale event production management to creating arrangements and bouquets that reflect the personality of the client and embody the essence of the season.
-Her business has blossomed, and now, not only does she design locally and regionally, but she has designed for weddings in Vermont, New York and North Carolina as well.
+She designs locally and regionally, but has also designed for weddings in Vermont, New York, Wyoming, North Carolina, and Canada.